-- eXistenZ, where genetically-engined amphibians are used to create Organic Technology video game hardware to get into Virtal world, Some fans of Matrix calling this as Canadian Biopunk verison of Matrix.
+- eXistenZ, where genetically-engineered amphibians are used to create Organic Technology video game hardware to get into a virtual world, similar in concept to The Matrix.

 - The Fly (1986), where a failed teleportation experiment fuses Jeff Goldblum and... well, a fly.

 - Repo!
 The Genetic Opera plays this with a healthy helping of Cyber Punk and Gorn.

-- Ćon Flux (based on the animated show)
+- ∆on Flux (based on the animated show)

 - Tokyo Gore Police

-- The Island of Doctor Moreau, the 1996 version, which was a departure from book.
+- The Island of Doctor Moreau, the 1996 version, which was a departure from the book.